-- If the cameras shall be triggered by the SP1 trigger output: - Due to voltage levels, the SP1 trigger output needs to be connected to a camera GPIO pin, rather than the trigger input. - The connected GPIO pin needs to be selected as trigger source. - The trigger mode shall be set to hardware trigger, rising edge. - Set the pixel clock to maximum. - Set the camera frame rate to at least twice the trigger frequency (the allowed framerate range is influenced by the configured pixel clock). - If an automatic adjustment of gain, exposure / shutter and black level is desired, then please apply the following settings: - For the left camera, set the mode of gain, exposure / shutter and black level to auto. - For the right camera, set the mode of gain, exposure / shutter and black level to synchronize to left camera. - Leave auto skip frames at 4 (the default) in order to minimize dropped frames during adjustments.
+- If the cameras shall be triggered by the SP1 trigger output: - Due to voltage levels, the SP1 trigger output needs to be connected to a camera GPIO pin, rather than the trigger input. - The connected GPIO pin needs to be selected as trigger source. - The trigger mode shall be set to hardware trigger, rising edge. - If the cameras shall be triggered by a source other than the SP1, then please configure the trigger settings appropriately. - Set the pixel clock to maximum. - Set the camera frame rate to at least twice the trigger frequency (the allowed framerate range is influenced by the configured pixel clock). - If an automatic adjustment of gain, exposure / shutter and black level is desired, then please apply the following settings: - For the left camera set the mode of gain, exposure / shutter and black level to auto.

+- For the right camera set the mode of gain, exposure / shutter and black level to synchronize to left camera. - Leave auto skip frames at 4 (the default) in order to minimize dropped frames during adjustments.